 It gives me great pleasure to welcome new and returning staff to Tallaght University Hospital, a hospital with a good history and a great future.

 I started working in Tallaght as a Registrar in 2003.
-It opened a few years before, bringing together four central Dublin hospitals.
+It opened a few years before, bringing together three central Dublin hospitals.
 I confess to loving it in 2003 and have been biased that way ever since.
 Nicknamed ‘Tallifornia’, it wasn’t about the light filled spaces, the shiny new wards, diagnostics and theatres, but more about the family, friendly feel to the place.
 The Hospital prides itself on being a big hospital with small hospital kind-heartedness.
 This is reflected in its motto ‘people caring for people’ and also in a very low turnover of permanent staff.

 While the hospital’s institutions have faced challenges in its early years, it has emerged from its adolescence older and wiser.
 We are a hospital who wants to hear about innovative projects, but equally listen to the lessons provided when things don’t go as we hoped.